abhishekpingale22/jenkins-sample/jenkins-D2.md

 - Under `Post-build Actions`, from the `Add post-build action` dropdown button select the option `Deploy war/ear to a container`

 - Enter details of the War file that will be created as:
-  - For WAR/EAR files you can use wild cards, e.g. `**/*.war`.
+  - For `WAR/EAR files` you can use wild cards, e.g. `**/*.war`.
-  - The context path is the context path part of the URL under which your application will be published in Tomcat.
-Select the appropriate Tomcat version from the Container dropdown box (note that you can also deploy to Glassfish or JBoss using this Jenkins plugin).
+  - The `context path` is the context path part of the URL under which your application will be published in Tomcat.
+  - Select the appropriate Tomcat version from the Container dropdown box (note that you can also deploy to Glassfish or JBoss using this Jenkins plugin).
-  - Under the `Credentials` , `Add` username and password value that is entered in the `tomcat-users.xml` file.
+  - Under the `Credentials`, `Add` username and password value that is entered in the `tomcat-users.xml` file.
   - The Tomcat URL is the base URL through which your Tomcat instance can be reached (e.g http://172.31.67.85:8090)
-  >Make Sure network is open on specific port
+  >Make Sure network is open on specific port.
   - `Save` the changes and `Build Now`.
+  - Once Jenkins Job is build, if there is a Success for deploy, verify the deployment files on Tomcat Server under `webapps` path.

 #### Artifacts Archive
 - Go to `Jenkins dashboard` -> `Jenkins project or build job` -> `Post-build Actions` -> `Add post-build action` -> `Archive the artifacts`: